westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =instructions
 - Impute the missing value for Fare in row 153 with the median of the column.
 - Make a prediction on the test set using the `.predict()` method and `my_tree_two`.
 Assign the result to `my_prediction`.
 - Create a data frame `my_solution` containing the solution and the passenger ids from the test set.
-Make sure the solution is in line with the standards set forth by Kaggle.
+Make sure the solution is in line with the standards set forth by Kaggle by naming the column appropriately.
 - Check the data frame has 418 entries using `.shape` attribute.
 - Turn your solution into a csv file with the name `my_solution.csv`, ready for submission.
-Do not forget to set the `index` argument to `False`.
+Do not forget to set the `index_label` argument to `["PassengerId"]` to make sure you comply with the Kaggle submission format.

 *** =hint